locationtech/geomesa/docs/tutorials/geomesa-quickstart-fsds.rst

 -  ``createSchema`` create the schema in the datastore, as a pre-requisite to writing data
 -  ``writeFeatures`` use a ``FeatureWriter`` to write features to the datastore
 -  ``queryFeatures`` run several queries against the datastore
--  ``cleanup`` deletes data and disposes of the datastore instance.
-Note the FSDS is not able to automatically cleanup at this time.
+-  ``cleanup`` delete the datastore directory and dispose of the datastore instance.

-The quickstart uses a small subset of GDELT data.
+The quick start uses a small subset of GDELT data.
 Code for parsing the data into GeoTools SimpleFeatures is contained in ``org.geomesa.example.quickstart.GDELTData``:

 -  ``getSimpleFeatureType`` creates the ``SimpleFeatureType`` representing the data